West Ham complete €30m signing of CSKA Moscow midfielder Nikola Vlasic

 The Hammers have confirmed Vlasic's permanent move from CSKA in an official statement, which reads: "West Ham United are delighted to announce the signing of Croatia international attacker Nikola Vlašić.

-"The talented 23-year-old arrives on a five-year deal from Russian Premier League club CSKA Moscow."
+"The talented 23-year-old arrives on a five-year deal from Russian Premier League club CSKA Moscow.
+The player has been extensively scouted and the creative attacker will add top-class quality and experience to David Moyes’ squad.

+"Everyone at West Ham United would like to wish Nikola every success for his career in Claret and Blue."